geocoder-php/Geocoder/README.md

 The `using()` method allows you to choose the `provider` to use by its name.
 When you deal with multiple providers, you may want to choose one of them.
 The default behavior is to use the first one but it can be annoying.

+The `limit()` method allows you to configure the maximum number of results being returned.
+Depending on the provider you may not get as many results as expected, it is a maximum limit, not the expected number of results.

 Reverse Geocoding
 -----------------